 Symptoms of sinus infection are very similar to those of the common cold.
-However when due to a cold virus, such symptoms typically improve in 1-2 weeks.
+However, when due to a cold virus, such symptoms typically improve in 1 to 2 weeks.
 If you continue to have nasal symptoms that linger after having a cold, then you may have developed a sinus infection.

 Copyright © Nucleus Medical Media, Inc.

 Symptoms of sinus infection may include:

 Most experts believe that sinus infection does not cause chronic headaches.
 However, alteration in sinus pressure associated with weather changes might provoke headaches in susceptible people.

 Acute rhinosinusitis in adults.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/acute-rhinosinusitis-in-adults.
 Updated September 12, 2016.
 Accessed August 15, 2017.

 Bhattacharyya N. Clinical and symptom criteria for the accurate diagnosis of chronic rhinosinusitis.
 Laryngoscope.
 2006;116(7 pt 2 Suppl 110):1-22.

 Chronic rhinosinusitis.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/chronic-rhinosinusitis.
 Updated August 7, 2016.
 Accessed August 15, 2017.

 Sinusitis.
 American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: http://www.entnet.org/content/sinusitis.
 Accessed August 15, 2017.

 Sinusitis overview.
 American Academy of Allergy, Asthma & Immunology website.
 Available at: http://www.aaaai.org/conditions-and-treatments/allergies/sinusitis.aspx.
 Accessed August 15, 2017.